 Since Campsuds (a biodegradable, environmentally friendly soap) is very concentrated, you only need a ½ to 1 cap per load.
 My husband and I typically share a 4 oz bottle on a three-week trip and often come back with soap leftover.
 This multi-purpose, eco friendly travel wash can be used as shampoo, body wash and dish soap.
 And, the leak proof Nalgene bottle is key to eliminate any spills in your bag

 Another option is the Sea To Summit Pocket Laundry Wash, which comes with 50 soap leaves in each pack.

 TIP: Make sure your hands are completely dry before touching these or they will all stick together.
 I learned the hard way!

-TIP: Since the Wool Runners Allbirds run small and don’t come in half sizes, size up when ordering.
+TIP: Since the Wool Runners and Wool Runner Mizzles run small and don’t come in half sizes, size up when ordering.
 If you typically wear a 6, go to a 7.
 If you wear a 6.5, you might want to consider a size 8.
 The Tree Dashers come in half sizes and are true to size.
 A bonus is the fact that the shoes are machine washable; you just need to remove the insoles and laces before washing.

 Eco friendly towel

 If heading to a beach, diving or hiking destination, having an eco friendly travel towel on hand is always a good idea.
 Nomadix towels are a great option since they are made from recycled plastic bottles.
 Since places I travel to are often humid, quick-drying products are something I value.

 When trekking/hiking in an area where you don’t have access to electricity, a solar charger is helpful.
 After a few friends raved about their solar chargers, I decided to invest in one.
 This 25000 mAH portable charger will be KEY for my upcoming Bhutan treks, including the month-long Snowman trek in Bhutan in 2023.